ianfergu/a3/README.md

 Start by trying to implement as many of the methods of the Picture interface as default implementations defined in the interface itself.
 This will reduce the number of methods you actually need to implement for each type of Picture.

-The easiest way to implement the paint methods any of the immutable picture types is to create a 2D array of pixels, copy all of the pixels from the current object to this new 2D array, make the changes needed for the paint operation, and then return a new ImmutablePixelArray object created from this 2D array.
+The easiest way to implement the paint methods any of the immutable picture types is to create a 2D array of pixels, copy all of the pixels from the current object to this new 2D array, make the changes needed for the paint operation, and then return a new MutablePixelArrayPicture object created from this 2D array.
+With this approach, the first paint operation on any immutable implementation will require copying everything into a new mutable implementation, any subsequent paint operations will not since the mutable implementation can make changes directly.

-However, there is a more clever way that involves creating new classes that implement Picture and represent the result of applying a paint operation on a picture object abstractly (i.e., without actually creating a 2D array of pixels with the result).
+However, there is another approach for immutable picture types that involves creating new classes that implement Picture which represent the result of applying a particular paint operation on a picture object without actually changing any pixels or creating a 2D array of pixels for a new object.
+In fact, in this approach the resulting objects returned by the paint methods are themselves also immutable.
+This approach makes the paint operations very efficient computationally at the cost of having to do more work when the values of the pixels are retrieved (i.e., getPixel() becomes less efficient).
+In terms of memory, this alternate approach may or may not use less memory depending on the overall number and type of paint operations that occur.
+I'm purposefully not describing this approach in more detail to leave it as an exercise to the student.
+I recommend completing the assignment the easy way first and then if you are up to it, thinking about how this alternate approach might work and trying to implement it.

 # Grading